National Science Talent Contest

 National Science Talent Contest or NSTC is an extension of the National Physics Talent Contest launched by PIEAS in 1995 on the directive of the then President of Pakistan.
-The purpose of the NSTC is to inspire the youth of the Nation to opt for careers in science, and mathematics and to prepare young students for participation in International Science Olympiads in Physics, Biology, Chemistry and Mathematics.
+The program aims to encourage students to pursue careers in science and to prepare them for participation in International Science Olympiads in Physics, Biology, Chemistry and Mathematics.

 Contests

 National Physics Talent Contest (NPTC)

 National Physics Talent Contest (NPTC) is one of the contests of National Science Talent Contest (NSTC).
 The top five winners of NPTC represent Pakistan in the International Physics Olympiad.

 National Biology Talent Contest (NBTC)

 National Biology Talent Contest (NBTC) is one of the contests of National Science Talent Contest (NSTC).
 The top four winners of NBTC represent Pakistan in the International Biology Olympiad.

 National Chemistry Talent Contest (NCTC)

 National Chemistry Talent Contest (NCTC) is one of the contests of National Science Talent Contest (NSTC).
 The top five winners of NCTC represent Pakistan in the International Chemistry Olympiad.